bdwain/uglify-bug/README.md

     create-react-app my-app --scripts-version react-scripts@canary

+I removed react and react-dom from the library because the bug was still there without them.

 By importing babel-polyfill in the entry point, a bug is caused in chrome 51 (no other versions seem to be affected).
 It only happens in production mode (yarn build, not yarn start).
 If the uglify js plugin is commented out, the bug does not happen.

 in the console: